 Negative remarks on your credit report can damage your score — even if they were placed there in error — according to the National Foundation for Credit Counseling.
 That’s why it’s so important to check your credit reports regularly.

 If you check your report and find an error, take these steps immediately to get it corrected.

-Once the derogatory remarks are erased from your report, your credit score should bounce right back.
+Once the negative remarks are erased from your report, your credit score should bounce right back.

 5. You Paid Off a Loan

-Finally, this one is probably the most vexing to people — and the one the Consumer Action Center gets the most questions about, according to Silverman.
+Finally, this one is probably the most vexing to people, and Silverman says it’s the one the Consumer Action Center gets the most questions about.

 If you pay off a loan — whether it’s a student loan, auto loan, or mortgage — your credit mix can be affected.
 That mix accounts for 10% of your score, according to myFICO.